 Available online and on campus, the Graduate Certificate in Applied Business Analytics provides comprehensive coverage of data analytics concepts, techniques, and state-of-the-art tools used in the process of data-driven business decision-making.

 The Applied Business Analytics master’s degree provides students with comprehensive coverage of data analytics concepts, techniques, and state-of-the-art tools used in the process of data-driven business decision-making.
-BU MET’s Applied Business Analytics program is offered on campus, online, and in a blended format.
+BU MET’s Applied Business Analytics program is currently offered on campus and online.

 The Master of Science in Computer Information Systems concentration in Data Analytics provides students with the skills required to compete for data analysis jobs amid rising global demand.

 The master’s in Computer Science concentration in Data Analytics provides students with solid knowledge of data analytics practices and theories, accompanied by exposure to the methods and tools for data mining and knowledge discovery.

 Available on campus and online, the Graduate Certificate in Crime Analysis develops students’ ability to use and analyze a variety of data sources to inform the investigations, strategies, and policy decisions of criminal justice organizations.

 The Master of Science in Criminal Justice (MSCJ) program is for those who wish to enter or advance a criminal justice career, especially those considering advanced studies or administration and research in the area of criminal justice.
 Concentrations in Crime Analysis, Cybercrime Investigation, Strategic Management.